 Depending on their body weight, a firmer mattress is ideally suited to stomach sleepers—they need a surface with a little bounce to keep their torso lifted and prevent their back from arching unnaturally.
 Though we do not recommend sleeping on the stomach because the lack of spinal alignment in this position may cause back problems.

 Combination sleepers keep changing positions through the night—a medium level of firmness would closely suit all their different sleeping positions.

 What to Look Out for While Shopping for an Eco-Friendly Mattress

-Eco-friendly mattresses are still fairly new in the mattress world, and so it can be tricky to find an established brand with good eco-friendly practices and materials.
-When buying a mattress, look at the organic or eco-friendly certifications, as well as the sleep trials, warranties, and return policies.
+Eco-friendly and sustainable mattresses are still fairly new in the mattress world, and so it can be tricky to find an established brand with good eco-friendly practices and materials.
+When buying a sustainable mattress, look at the organic or eco-friendly certifications, as well as the sleep trials, warranties, and return policies.